 This Is The Number One Unsolved Mystery In Ohio And It Will Leave You Baffled

-The small town of Circleville and the people of Pickaway County began to encounter what some might call a real life A -from-Pretty-Little-Liars-experience in the late 70s when thousands of individuals started receiving mysterious letters in their mailboxes about their personal lives.
+The small town of Circleville and the people of Pickaway County began to encounter what some might call a real-life murder mystery experience in the late 1970s, when thousands of individuals started receiving mysterious letters in their mailboxes about their personal lives, and the lives of others in town.

 Throughout the years, the letters continued to arrive in residents’ mailboxes—both city officials and average citizens alike—until the late 90s.
 The writer was never revealed, and to this day the people of Circleville don’t know who was watching them so closely.